-- (A) Manufacture to plant, cultivate, harvest, process, make, prepare, or otherwise engage in any part of the production of a drug by propagation, extraction, chemical synthesis, compounding, or any combination of the same including packaging, repackaging, labeling, and other activities incident to production. - (B) Distribute to deal in, ship, transport, or deliver. - (C) Dispense to sell, leave with, give away, dispose of, or deliver. - (D) Possess or possession having as property or exerting control over a thing or substance.
-Possession will not be presumed solely from mere access to the thing or substance or presence upon the premises where the thing or substance is found. - (E) Use use of a drug or other controlled substance or consumption of alcohol. - (F) Being under the influence to yield a positive result, as defined by the State of Ohio or other generally accepted standard, on any test given to determine the presence of drugs or alcohol. - Drug abuse offense corrupting another with drugs, trafficking in drugs, (G) drug abuse, possessing drug abuse instruments, permitting drug abuse, theft of drugs, deception to obtain a dangerous drug, illegal processing of drug documents, abusing harmful intoxicants, trafficking harmful intoxicants, or illegal dispensing of drug samples; a violation of an existing law of this or any other state or of the United States that is substantially equivalent to any of the above offenses; an offense under an existing law of this or any other state or of the United States of which planting, cultivating, harvesting, processing, making, manufacturing, producing, shipping, transporting, delivering, acquiring, possessing, storing, distributing, dispensing, selling, inducing another to use, administering to another, using, or otherwise dealing with a controlled substance is an element; or a conspiracy or an attempt to commit, or complicity in committing or attempting to commit any of the above offenses.
+- (F) Definitions For purposes of this policy statement, the following definitions shall apply: - (1) Manufacture to plant, cultivate, harvest, process, make, prepare, or otherwise engage in any part of the production of a drug by propagation, extraction, chemical synthesis, compounding, or any combination of the same including packaging, repackaging, labeling, and other activities incident to production. - (2) Distribute to deal in, ship, transport, or deliver. - (3) Dispense to sell, leave with, give away, dispose of, or deliver. - (4) Possess or possession having as property or exerting control over a thing or substance.
+Possession will not be presumed solely from mere access to the thing or substance or presence upon the premises where the thing or substance is found. - (5) Use use of a drug or other controlled substance or consumption of alcohol. - (6) Being under the influence to yield a positive result, as defined by the State of Ohio or other generally accepted standard, on any test given to determine the presence of drugs or alcohol. - (7) Drug abuse offense corrupting another with drugs, trafficking in drugs, drug abuse, possessing drug abuse instruments, permitting drug abuse, theft of drugs, deception to obtain a dangerous drug, illegal processing of drug documents, abusing harmful intoxicants, trafficking harmful intoxicants, or illegal dispensing of drug samples; a violation of an existing law of this or any other state or of the United States that is substantially equivalent to any of the above offenses; an offense under an existing law of this or any other state or of the United States of which planting, cultivating, harvesting, processing, making, manufacturing, producing, shipping, transporting, delivering, acquiring, possessing, storing, distributing, dispensing, selling, inducing another to use, administering to another, using, or otherwise dealing with a controlled substance is an element; or a conspiracy or an attempt to commit, or complicity in committing or attempting to commit any of the above offenses. - (8) Controlled substance a drug, compound, mixture, preparation, or other substance as defined in Chapters 2925 and 3719 of the Ohio Revised Code, or as defined by applicable statutes of other states and the Federal Government.

-- (H) Controlled substance a drug, compound, mixture, preparation, or other substance as defined in Chapters 2925 and 3719 of the Ohio Revised Code, or as defined by applicable statutes of other states and the Federal Government. - (I) Criminal drug statute any federal or state criminal statute involving the manufacture, distribution, dispensing, possessing or use of any controlled substance. - (J) Conviction any finding of guilt after a trial, a plea of guilty or a plea of nolo contendere.
+- (9) Criminal drug statute any Federal or state criminal statute involving the manufacture, distribution, dispensing, possessing or use of any controlled substance. - (10) Conviction any finding of guilt after a trial, a plea of guilty or a plea of nolo contendere. - (11) Campus Community Employees, students, vendors, or other outside party interacting, collaborating, or otherwise involved with the College.